 With a hint of defiance, Yermakov claimed the Soviet Army did enjoy some success.

-"We didn't leave [Afghanistan] as a defeated force, he said.
+"We didn't leave [Afghanistan] as a defeated force, he says.
 "We didn't leave with disgrace.
 It was our government who decided that we should withdraw, and we accepted that decision -- that the Afghan people should develop independently.

 "If we are to speak about what we needed badly, it was fence-mending with the local population.
 We were expanding those ties, we had met with their religious leaders, mullahs and so on.